munkm/munkm.github.io/_posts/2014-10-20-publications.md

   * [Paper](/papers/munk_mc15.pdf) submitted to M&C conference 2015, Nashville, TN
 * Hybrid Methods in Neutron Transport
   * [Updated Paper](/papers/munk_physor16_update.pdf) [Original Paper](/papers/munk_physor16.pdf) [Poster](/papers/PHYSOR_Poster_Munk.pdf) submitted to PHYSOR 2016, Sun Valley, ID.
-    **Note:** The paper distributed with the PHYSOR 2016 conference proceedings does not include the data update.
-Both the poster and the updated publication have rectified the data issue that exists in the original document.
+    **Note:** The paper distributed with the PHYSOR 2016 conference proceedings has an error that was not rectified by the authors until after distribution.
+To rectify this issue, we have included both the original and an updated paper for interested parties to access.
+Both the poster and the updated publication address and fix the data issue that exists in the original document.
 For a detailed description of this discrepancy, please do not hesitate to contact me.

 ## Refereed Conference Abstracts: